 Tattoo Price Chart

-The following prices will be an idol if the tattoo artist makes a new tattoo design for you and tattoos on your skin using multiple types of equipment and colors.
+The following prices will be an idol if the artist makes a new tattoo design for you and tattoos on your skin using multiple types of equipment and colors.

 Tattoo Design | Average Price |